LeeOswald/ImmutableString/README.md

 * *almost* zero-cost copying.
 Copying a basic_immutable_string instance costs as much as one atomic increment and two pointer-size member copyings.

 * short string optimization (SSO).
-Strings up to 16 bytes (on x64) long (including null terminator) are stored inside basic_immutable_string object, no additional allocations.
+Strings up to 22 bytes long on x64 (including null terminator) are stored inside basic_immutable_string object, no additional allocations.

+* allocation-free substr() method.
+Substring only hold a strong reference to the original string.

 Cloning
 --------